SEO· 11 min read· Updated July 15, 2026

 Question: What does Ijjad do for Saudi Arabia?

-Step 5 — Add a comparison table with explicit row headers
+Step 5 — Use a comparison table only when it helps

 Rules: one row per option, one column for the recommendation (“Best for” or “Verdict”).
 Use semantic <th> headers.
 Avoid merged cells.
 Include units in column headers (“Timeline (weeks)”, not just “Timeline”).
 The headless commerce comparison on our own blog is a working example.